wigy/chronicles_of_grunt/README.md

         css: ['css/*.css'],             // CSS files of the application.
         shell: ['tools/*'],             // Tools written as shell scripts.
         task: ['tasks/*.js'],           // Grunt-task definitions and their support files.
-        other: ['misc/*.js'],           // Any other Javascript-files that are not part of the distribution.
+        otherjs: ['misc/*.js'],         // Any other Javascript-files that are not part of the distribution.
+        other: ['misc/*.txt'],          // Any other (non-Javascript) files that are not part of the distribution.
     },
     index: {
         app: 'index.html'               // The initial file launcing the application.